“Nearly all musicians’ injuries are preventable.”

-The Dangers of Overuse

-Risk of injury spikes because students tend to suddenly increase their practice time as they prepare for auditions, participate in lengthy rehearsals, and otherwise pursue their musical passions.

-Such abrupt increases overwork delicate tissues, producing small traumas that can lead to tendonitis, vocal strain, muscle pain, and other overuse injuries.

-See Chapters 12 & 13 of The Musician’s Way for more about the nature of musicians’ injuries and ways to prevent them.

-Fortunately, if musicians know how to pace themselves, they can increase their practice time in stages and minimize the risk of injury – not only at the start of new school years but also during other high-risk periods such as when recitals approach, auditions loom, or summer festivals begin.

-Ideally, musicians would be able to maintain consistent levels of practice so that surges in playing or singing time wouldn’t arise.
+Nearly all musicians’ injuries are preventable.” > > The Dangers of Overuse > > Injury risk spikes because students tend to suddenly increase their practice time as they prepare for auditions, > participate in lengthy rehearsals and otherwise pursue their musical passions. > > Such abrupt increases overwork delicate tissues, producing small traumas that can escalate to tendonitis, vocal strain, > muscle pain, and other overuse injuries. > > See Chapters 12 & 13 of The Musician’s Way for more about the nature of musicians’ injuries and ways to prevent them. > > Fortunately, if musicians know how to pace themselves, they can increase their practice time in stages and minimize the > risk of injury – not only at the start of festivals and semesters but also during other high-risk periods such as when > recitals approach or auditions loom. > > Ideally, musicians would be able to maintain consistent levels of practice so that surges in playing or singing time > wouldn’t arise.
 But, in reality, most performers find themselves faced with periods when they need to practice more.